MSurfer20/C-Shell/README.md

 * Run `make`
 * Run `./svsh.out`
 #### Files
+* baywatch.c - Contains the functionality of the baywatch command.
+Includes all the commands that can be executed using baywatch, such as dirty, newborn and interrupt.
+* baywatch.h - Contains the functions needed in `baywatch.c`
+* bg.c - Contains the functionality of the bg command
+* bg.h - Contains the functions needed in `bg.c`
 * cd.c - Contains the functionality of the cd command.
 * cd.h - Defines the functions needed in `cd.c`.
 * echo.c - Contains the functionality of the echo command.
 * echo.h - Defines the functions needed in `echo.c`.
+* fg.c - Contains the functionality of the fg command
+* fg.h - Contains the functions needed in `fg.c`
+* headers.h - Contains various `#include` statements and global structs that were required for the functioning of the code.
 * history.c - Contains the functionality of the history and related functionalities.
 It contains the functions which can get the nth command from the history(required for arrow key task), display n commands from the history as well as a function that writes new commands into the history.
 * history.h - Defines the functions needed in `history.c`.
-* headers.h - Contains various `#include` statements and global structs that were required for the functioning of the code.
+* jobs.c - Contains the functionality of the jobs command.
+* jobs.h - Contains the functions needed in `jobs.c`
 * ls.c - Contains the functionality of the ls command.
 It contains a function to print the output of each file when ls -l output is given.
 * ls.h - Defines the functions needed in `ls.c`.
 * main.c - Main file of the shell, which contains code that tokenizes commands, parses their arguments and calls functions to execute them.
+This also includes the parsing of piping and redirection, and contains the functions that implement piping and redirection after the parsing.
+It also contains code that executes the repeat and replay commands, since they directly call the `execute_command` function present in the file to execute the functionality.
+* makefile - The makefile for the assignment.
+In order to make, simply run `make` while in the Assignment Directory.
 * pinfo.c - Contains the functionality of getting a process information.
 * pinfo.h - Defines the functions needed in `pinfo.c`.
 * process.c - Contains code that creates and executes both foreground and background processes, as well as code that is run when a child process terminates.